 Iodine-131: A total of five-hundred-twenty (520) weekly charcoal filter samples were analyzed for Iodine-131.
-Iodine-131 was identified in zero of four-hundred-sixty-eight (0 of 468) indicator samples, and zero of fifty-two (0 of 52) control samples.
+Iodine-131 was not identified in any of the four-hundred-sixty-eight (468) indicator samples, nor was it identified in any of the fifty-two (52) control samples.

-Deviations from Required Sampling and Analysis Schedule: There were some deviations from the required airborne radioiodine sampling and analysis schedule during the report period.
-Specifically, the following event occurred:
+Deviations from Required Sampling and Analysis Schedule: There were no deviations from the required airborne radioiodine sampling and analysis schedule during the report period.